osalvador/ReplicaDB/ARCHITECTURE_DECISIONS.md

 - **Execution path**: `ScheduledRunTriggerJob` reads the job definition identifier from Quartz job data, performs the same active-run pre-check and pending-row insertion as the manual trigger, and submits through `RunExecutionCoordinator` with executor identity `scheduler`. `@DisallowConcurrentExecution` is defense-in-depth; the PostgreSQL partial unique index remains the authoritative non-overlap guarantee.
 - **Startup durability**: `ScheduleReconciler` loads every enabled `job_schedule` row on application startup and registers it in Quartz.
 Cron triggers use the job's validated IANA timezone, skip misfires rather than catching up, and use stable per-job Quartz keys so reconciliation and API upserts converge safely.
 - **API surface**: `PUT`, `GET`, and idempotent `DELETE /api/v1/jobs/{id}/schedule` manage recurring schedules.
 The API defaults a missing or blank timezone to `UTC`, returns the computed `nextFireTime`, and removes disabled schedules from Quartz.
 - **Known limitations**: RAMJobStore does not persist Quartz-native trigger bookkeeping, missed fires are deliberately not replayed, and there is no metrics/alert signal for silent misfires yet.
-Audit events, the frontend, and persistence of the cancellation warning on `job_run` remain pending.
+Audit events and persistence of the cancellation warning were delivered in Phase 1c-3c; the frontend remains pending in Phase 1c-4.

-#### Phase 1c-3: Security — 1c-3a+b IMPLEMENTED; 1c-3c PENDING
+#### Phase 1c-3: Security — 1c-3a+b+c IMPLEMENTED

-Phase 1c-3a+b is implemented in `replicadb-server`; the remaining 1c-3c slice covers audit events, audit retention, and follow-up hardening.
+Phase 1c-3a+b+c is implemented in `replicadb-server`.
 Delivered security scope:

 - Local-user authentication via `spring-boot-starter-security` with `spring-session-jdbc` sessions persisted in PostgreSQL (no external identity provider in this phase), Argon2id password hashes, secure session cookies, CSRF protection, and login throttling.
 - Global roles `ADMIN`, `OPERATOR`, and `VIEWER`, with admin-only user management and environment-seeded, fail-closed bootstrap of the first administrator.
 - Per-job ACLs for `VIEW`, `EDIT`, `EXECUTE`, and `CANCEL`, enforced on every `/api/v1` endpoint added in Phase 1c-1/1c-2, including SQL-side visibility filtering before pagination.

-Remaining scope for the next plan targeting Phase 1c-3c:
-- Audit events for job/run/user changes, with the 365-day retention purge from the Operational Defaults table. `IdempotencyCleanupTask` (Phase 1c-1) only purges `run_trigger_idempotency`; it does not cover audit events.
+- Durable `audit_event` records for login attempts, logout, user/bootstrap changes, job definition and ACL changes, schedule changes, API run actions, scheduled triggers, and terminal run outcomes.
+Detail values are redacted and bounded before persistence; passwords, connection secrets, and credential-bearing strings are excluded.
+- An explicit `AuditService` provides the single fail-open write boundary, with system actors for background execution and terminal outcomes. `AuditEventRepository` persists JSONB details and supports indexed filtering, paging, counting, user-deletion preservation, and retention deletion.
+- ADMIN-only `GET /api/v1/audit` exposes newest-first history with RFC 7807 errors, case-insensitive action/resource filters, time windows, and the standard `page`/`size` contract.
+- `AuditRetentionTask` purges audit rows older than the configurable 365-day default each day at 03:30.
+- Cancellation warnings are persisted on `job_run` in V11 and returned through `JobRunResponse`, with the warning written atomically during pending or running cancellation requests.

+Known limitations accepted for this phase:
+- Audit insertion is fail-open: `AuditService` logs an `ERROR` and swallows repository/serialization failures, so a metadata outage can produce a missing audit row without failing the audited operation.
+- Terminal run outcomes use a system actor derived from `executor_identity` rather than propagating the human request actor; correlate with the run-trigger event by run id.
+- Audit history is ADMIN-only and is not filtered by per-job ACL.
+Read operations, including run logs and job definitions, are not audited.
+- Audit rows retain `actor_username` after user deletion while the foreign-key `actor_user_id` is set to `NULL`.

 #### Phase 1c-4: Frontend — PENDING